Rohitdas07x/health-sage/README.md

 The system identifies potentially abnormal health values from uploaded reports.

-Abnormal metrics can be highlighted and used for:
+Abnormal metrics can be used for:

 * AI-generated explanations
 * Specialist recommendations